iambk/make-me-oo/README.md

 However, his trainer told him that what he did is not Object Oriented programming and asked Shivam to try again.
 - Try to articulate problems with Shivam's OOP solution.
 (Write it somewhere and share it with your trainer)
 - Fork the project and fix the design related problem with Shivam's OOP solution.
 Share that with your trainer too.

+***

+Problems with Shivam's OOP solution

+- The Point class isn't essentially depicting any behavior, it merely has getter and setter methods.
+In other words, this isn't really an object oriented approach.
+- Coordinates of a point seems fixed for the purpose of this exercise.
+Thus, the setter methods are not really necessary.
+- Using getter methods to access the coordinates of Point isn't really different from the procedural approach and only defies the purpose of data hiding.